cameronpresley/blog/docs/resume.md

 One of my greatest strengths is that I can explain anything to anyone, tailoring my message to be effective with my audience.
 With this ability, I'm a natural coach and as such, have grown many engineers from intern->associate->mid->senior.

-Another strength of mine is that Second, I excel at looking at a process, understanding the goal, and then fine tuning so that everything is better.
+Another strength of mine is that I excel at looking at a process, understanding the goal, and then fine tuning so that everything is better.
 This can be how a team approaches work, our development lifecycle, how we interact with clients, etc...
 Because of this strength, I can level up a group quickly because I can amplify our strengths and make the weaknesses a non-issue.

 I enjoy learning new technology and I have a track record of picking up new technologies on the fly to accomplish new tasks.